object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 editor will help you to code by highlighting syntax and helping with indentation.
 Some text editors also feature advanced features such as built-in access to documentation, or highlighting style problems in your code.
-A more fully-featured option is an Integrated Development Environment (IDE).
+A more fully-featured option is an :term:`integrated development environment` (IDE).
 IDEs combine an editor with a Python interpreter to run your code, a debugger and often other features such as integration with Git.